fieldtrip/website/workshop/practicalmeeg2022/handson_raw2erp.md

 # From raw data to ERP

 {% include markup/info %}
-This tutorial was written specifically for the [PracticalMEEG workshop in Paris](/workshop/practicalmeeg2022) in December 2019.
+This tutorial was written for the [PracticalMEEG 2022 workshop in Aix-en-Provence](/workshop/practicalmeeg2022) in December 2022.
 {% include markup/end %}

 ## Introduction